Rashmika-Dineth/WebScraping/Memoriam/Readme.md

 # Why select this option ?

-1. Its simple python scripting so you can do anything and it makes easy for big data analysis with many open source libraries available.
+1. **Simple Python Scripting**: This framework uses simple Python scripting, allowing flexibility to perform various tasks.
+It also facilitates big data analysis with many available open-source libraries.

-2. There are many libraries for data store, data export and data import options.
+2. **Data Storage and Transfer Options**: There are numerous libraries available for data storage, import, and export, providing flexibility in managing data.

-3. Robocorp is provides control panel, so we can use it as a cloud application and store the data in the cloud.
-Also we can use cloud vaults to store security crdentials.
-(This part not implemented yet.)
+3. **Robocorp Integration**: Robocorp provides a control panel, enabling the use of this framework as a cloud application with data storage in the cloud.
+Additionally, cloud vaults can be used to securely store credentials (not yet implemented).

-4. We can use variables and dynamic data in a separate file so you do not need to change them inside the code.
+4. **Dynamic Data and Variables**: Variables and dynamic data can be stored in a separate file, so they don’t need to be modified within the code itself.

-5. This framework is using python scripts and runs very fast compared to other frameworks.
+5. **Efficient Performance**: This framework runs Python scripts, offering faster performance compared to other frameworks.

 ### The pricing information for the Robocorp Framework is available in below link